josephburkhart/TRAC-Collation/README.md

 >
 > ~~**2025-02-18:** I have found a bug that can silently cause errors in the saved datasets when using Chrome and Edge - Firefox seems unaffected.
 I am working on a solution.
 In the meantime, please use Firefox or wait for me to implement a solution.~~
 >
-> **2025-02-25:** I have resolved the remaining bugs caused by TRAC's new website.
-In the process, I have had to drop support for Firefox and Safari.
+> **2025-02-25:** I have resolved the remaining bugs caused by TRAC's new website. ~~In the process, I have had to drop support for Firefox and Safari~~.
 If you used this tool between February 1 and February 25, your dataset may contain errors, so you should pull down or copy the latest version of `collate.py` and use it to refresh your dataset.
 As always, please file an [issue](https://github.com/josephburkhart/TRAC-Collation/issues/new?q=sort%3Aupdated-desc+is%3Aissue+is%3Aopen&template=Blank+issue) if you think this tool is not working properly.

 # TRAC-Collation
 This repository contains a tool for collating data published by the [Transactional Records Access Clearinghouse](https://tracreports.org/) (TRAC) in their [immigration toolkit](https://tracreports.org/immigration/tools/).